Fun4All

 Fun4All is a brand made by Activision for their line of family-friendly video games for the Wii.
-The brand launched in Europe on February 13, 2009 and is exclusive to PAL territories.
+The brand launched in Europe on February 13, 2009, and is exclusive to PAL territories.
 Activision planned to launch a similar brand in North America called "Wee 1st", but decided later to name it "Designed Exclusively for Wii".
 There are currently six titles that are a part of the Fun4All-brand.

 Games

 Fun4All games consist of Monkey Mischief!
 Party Time, Little League World Series Baseball 2008, Pitfall: The Big Adventure, Block Party, Pirates: Hunt for Blackbeard's Booty and World Championship Sports (Big League Sports).
 Games branded "Designed Exclusively for Wii" are Monkey Mischief, Block Party, and Pirates: Hunt for Blackbeard's Booty.

 Big League Sports

 Big League Sports, known in PAL territories as World Championship Sports, is a sports video game published by Activision.
 It was developed by Koolhaus Games, who also developed the iPad version of Madden NFL 11.
-It was released on November 11, 2008 in North America and on February 13 in Europe.
+It was released on November 11, 2008, in North America and on February 13, 2009, in Europe.

-Big League Sports is about putting players right into the action in the most thrilling situations in their favorite sports.
-There are multiple disciplines to master within tennis, basketball, football, soccer, lacrosse and hockey.
-But unlike other games the focus is not on the team – it is on whether or not you can deliver in specific, adrenaline pumping moments.
-Whether it is acing an opponent in tennis, hitting a basketball shot at the buzzer, or bending free kicks around a goalie in soccer, Big League Sports offers a fresh interpretation of what a sports game can be on Wii.
-Big League Sports features a total of 22 events.
+Big League Sports features the sports of tennis, basketball, football, soccer, lacrosse and hockey.
+The focus is not on the team, but on performance in specific, intense play moments.
+Big League Sports includes a total of 22 events.
 The game supports up to 4-player local multi-player.
-A character creation feature allows players to craft a character to their liking with dozens of customization options.
+A character creation feature allows players to craft a character using dozens of customization options.
 Players can view their statistics and overall progress, as well as the trophies they have won.